MikaVirkkunen/AI-Masters/README.md

 8. An option for users to save and manage their projects or tasks within the app.
 9. Machine learning capabilities to adapt to user preferences and improve the AI's performance over time.
 10. A feedback system for users to rate and review the AI's performance, helping to improve the system further.

+## Analyze local files
+You can use it to analyse local files
+* Example prompt: "Analyze the following content and suggest changes: ai-masters.py"